louiseleibbrandt/Vinted-item-valuation/README.md

 # Vinted Price Scraper

-This tool allows you to scrape prices from Vinted based on a search query and calculate the average price of the items found.
-The tool provides a simple graphical user interface (GUI) for entering the search query and starting the scraping process.
+This tool allows you to scrape prices from Vinted (www.vinted.nl) based on a search query and item condition, and calculate the average price of the items found.
+The tool provides a simple GUI for entering the search query and starting the scraping process.

 ![Screenshot of the GUI](images/GUI_example.png)